addynz/Address-Lookup/README.md

 ## License

-The Address Lookup code is released under the MIT License.
+The Address Checker code is released under the MIT License.

 The reqwest library included in the bundle is released under the MIT License <https://github.com/LeaVerou/awesomplete>.